cthoyt/cthoyt.github.io/_posts/2024-06-04-easy-orcid.md

 ## Code

-It is automatically generated with code in https://github.com/cthoyt/orcid_downloader.
+The artifacts described here were all automatically generated with code in https://github.com/cthoyt/orcid_downloader.